-- Develop pupils' independence and resilience. - Ensure consistency of approach throughout the school. - Consolidate learning that has taken place in the classroom. - To provide pre-learning where appropriate - Create a partnership between parents and teachers in relation to pupils' learning. - Provide opportunities for parents and pupils to work together to enjoy learning experiences. - Ensure that the needs of individual pupils are considered. - Prepare Year 6 pupils for their transition to secondary school.
+- Develop pupils' independence and resilience. - Ensure consistency of approach throughout the school. - Consolidate learning that has taken place in the classroom. - Create a partnership between parents and teachers in relation to pupils' learning. - Provide opportunities for parents and pupils to work together to enjoy learning experiences. - Ensure that the needs of individual pupils are considered. - Prepare Year 6 pupils for the transfer to secondary school.